visionspacetec/opssat-saasy-ml/README.md

     $ mvn install -Dmaven.test.skip

-    or
+    or for maven 3.8.6

     $ mvn install -DskipTests

 ## SaaSy-ML as NMF App